JBris/data_mining_group_assignment/README.md

 Postgres and Adminer are also included for those who are unfamiliar with Influx.

 If you're using Docker, execute [build.sh](build.sh) to get started.

+## Data

+The provided data set should be placed in the [data directory.](scripts/user/data), and renamed to *initial_dataset.csv*.

+The [initial_processing script](scripts/user/data_processing/initial_processing.py) performs some initial processing on the data.
+It renames the columns, drops unneeded columns, converts channels and sites to factors, and factorizes the channel ID-key pairs.

 ## DataScience